Frequently Asked Questions

 - Expanding professional contacts in the field.

 How Much Experience Does a Mentor need?

 The goal of the ICA New Professionals Programme is to help support New Professionals as they start their careers.
 We welcome applications from any ICA members – working, volunteer, or retired – who have an interest in supporting New Professionals.
 Many of the best Mentor relationships are with working professionals in ‘mid-career’ – that is, with 5-10 years’ experience in the field.
-These mid-career professionals can offer advice on archival and records management questions and also on more practical career matters, such as planning career moves, applying for positions, and identifying opportunities for further training.
-Applications from mid-career professionals are welcome; do not feel you do not have enough experience to provide valuable guidance to a New Professional.
+These mid-career professionals can offer advice on archival and records management questions and on more practical career matters, such as planning career moves, applying for positions, and identifying opportunities for further training.
+Applications from mid-career professionals are welcome; we encourage you to share your ideas and experiences with the ICA’s New Professionals.

 When and How Do the Mentor and Mentee Communicate?